Skip to Content

 deprecatedThe option’s deprecation notice'Deprecated for #0.'#0 = the deprecation notice

-linkThe option’s external resource hyperlink'Refer to #0 for details.'#0 = the hyperlink
+linkThe option’s external media hyperlink'Refer to #0 for details.'#0 = the media hyperlink

 Help phrases are formatted according to text formatting rules.